Nourish

 Disease: Alzheimer’s Disease

-Prevention: Avocados (vitamin E), coconut oil (medium-chain triglycerides),
+Prevention: Avocados (vitamin E), coconut oil (medium-chain triglycerides), dark chocolate (magnesium)

 Medicine: Idebenone